windoze/esparrier-config/README.md

     The tool automatically downloads the latest firmware from GitHub releases based on the device model.
 Use `--force` to reinstall the same version or downgrade, or `--file` to specify a local firmware file.

+    Always backup your configuration with `get-config` before performing an OTA update, as the device may be reset or brick if the update fails.

     NOTE: OTA requires firmware with OTA feature enabled.
 If your device doesn't support OTA, you'll need to flash the firmware manually.

+## Known Issues

+- On some Linux systems, the device may not be recognized properly.
+Make sure to set up the udev rules as described above, otherwise you may need to run the tool with `sudo`.
+- On macOS, you may notice that the program stalls for ~10 seconds when trying to connect to the device.
+The root cause is still unknown but the program should continue working after the delay.
+- During the OTA update process, the keyboard and mouse may become unresponsive.
+This is expected behavior as the device is busy updating its firmware.
+It will reboot automatically once the update is complete and restore normal functionality.
+- The first known-to-work firmware version for OTA is v0.9.0 (v0.9.1 for M5Atom S3).
+If your device is running an older version, you will need to flash a newer firmware manually before using the OTA feature, refer to the [Esparrier KVM README](https://github.com/windoze/esparrier/blob/main/README.md#use-pre-built-binaries) for instructions.

 ## License